Sbeltran16/FanPic/README.md

 ## App Title

-Welcome to FanPic
+## Welcome to FanPic
-    -This is an app where you can store your your collectables/Trading Cards and upload them to your personal account.
+    This is an app where you can store your your collectables/Trading Cards and upload them to your personal account.

 ## Screenshots